-Shannon Rowbury is an Olympic athlete, World Championships Bronze medalist and four-time United States champion.
-Her 7th place finish at the 2008 Olympic Games in Beijing was the highest Olympic finish ever by an American woman at that distance.
-In June 2009 she won the US Championships for the 1500m race for the second time.
-Shortly thereafter, she earned a Bronze medal at the World Championships in the women's 1500 meters race.
-She is the second fastest miler in American history.
+Shannon Rowbury is a two-time Olympian, World Championships Bronze medalist, the American record holder at both 1500m and 2 miles and a six-time United States champion.
+Her 6th and 7th place finishes at the 2012 Olympic Games in London and 2008 Olympic Games in Beijing are the highest finishes ever by an American woman at that distance.
+In June 2009, she won the US Championships at 1500m for the second time and shortly thereafter, she earned a Bronze medal at the World Championships in the same distance.
+Despite all of her achievements, Shannon’s most impressive performance to date came in July of 2015 when she broke the American 1500m record that stood for nearly 32 years, running a blistering fast 3:56.29.
+She is also the second fastest miler in American history.

 A recognized world-class runner with a tremendous range from 800m to 5000m, Shannon’s story is as much about strength and perseverance against odds as it is about speed.
 In 2007, while a film student and athlete at Duke University, Shannon won the mile race at the NCAA Indoor Championships and then placed second in the 3000m an hour and a half later.
 Shortly after that indoor season, her collegiate career was abruptly cut short due to an injury that could have permanently sidelined her from her sport.
 This major setback forced Shannon to evaluate her physical limitations and challenged her emotional strength and passion for running.
 Through diligent rehabilitation, determination and an unfailing resolve to resume the sport that she loves, Shannon emerged stronger than ever and was back training for the 2008 Olympics within six months.